ZaneLittle/Braille-Character-Recognition-Neural-Network/README.md

 # Braille Character Recognition Neural Network

 ## Execution Instructions
-Exectue the `BrailleCharacterRecognition.py` python script and proceed to http://localhost:6006 when the net is done training to see metrics.
+Exectue the `BrailleCharacterRecognition.py` python script.
+Input files to predict.
+When done, exit the prediction phase and proceed to http://localhost:6006 when the net is done training to see metrics.

 ## Required Packages
 TensorFlow
 Keras
-TensorBoard
 Pandas
 Pillow (PIL/PythonImageLibrary)
 Numpy
+Matplotlib
+Scikit-learn